Rafels/Assignment-2/Assignment2_s929574.md

 ## a)
 #### Declare and implement a function CreateArray(...) that returns a pointer to an array of n integers.

-In order to solve this problem the program uses a function which creates a pointer to an array.
-The array is created by using the *new* function, which will allocate a number of spaces for integer values, the created pointer will then point to the first adress of the array before being returned.
+To solve this problem, the program uses a function which creates a pointer to an array.
+The array is created by using the *new* function, which will allocate several spaces for integer values, the created pointer will then point to the first address of the array before being returned.
 The size of the array is determined by the user and used as an input when calling the function *CreateArray*.
 The output is only there to check if the input is correct and that the function has been called successfully.

 **The Code:**
 ```c++